The pandemic continues to cause unprecedented disruption across industries worldwide.

 Get detailed insights regarding the impact of COVID-19 on the market.

-The global atrial fibrillation treatment market exhibited strong growth during 2015-2020.
-Looking forward, IMARC Group expects the market to grow at a CAGR of 13.7% during 2021-2026.
+The global atrial fibrillation treatment market size reached US$ 6.3 Billion in 2021.
+Looking forward, IMARC Group expects the market to reach US$ 12.4 Billion by 2027, exhibiting a growth rate (CAGR) of 11.93% during 2022-2027.
 Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic on different end use sectors.
 These insights are included in the report as a major market contributor.

 Atrial fibrillation (AFib) refers to a cardiac condition with irregular and rapid heart rate that increases the risks of stroke, heart failure and other heart-related complications.
 In this condition, the upper (atrial) chambers beat irregularly and out of coordination with the lower (ventricle) chambers of the heart, thereby causing heart palpitations, shortness of breath and fatigue.
 It can also lead to the development of blood clots that may disrupt the blood flow to other organs.
 The main types of AFib include paroxysmal, persistent, long-term persistent, and permanent AFib that can be treated with medications and other interventions to adjust the heart’s electrical impulses.